LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 <h3>Entropy and Huffman Encoding Code Challenge</h3>

-For this posts coding challenge, I decided to code a solution for Huffman Encoding and calculate the entropy value for what is being analyzed.
+For this posts coding challenge, I decided to code a solution for Huffman Encoding and calculate the entropy value based on the words being analyzed.
 This will involve parsing through a text document, counting words that are to be measured, encoding the given words with Huffman, and then calculating the entropy value for the given set.

 Before we do that, lets discuss on how Huffman encoding works.
 Unlike Shannon-Fano encoding, Huffman encoding used variable length encodings.
-This means the length encodings can vary in bit size.
+This means the length of the encodings can vary in bit size.
 Such that a high probability symbol may produce "1", but the lowest probability symbol could expand out to 100101001...
-Of course, this depends on just how many symbols you identified in your data set.
+Of course, this depends on just how many symbols/words you identified in your set.

 The pseudocode for Huffman Encoding is as follows: